boonzy00/ringmpsc/README.md

 ## Algorithm

-Nova uses a **ring-decomposed** architecture where each producer has a dedicated SPSC (Single-Producer Single-Consumer) ring buffer.
+RingMPSC uses a **ring-decomposed** architecture where each producer has a dedicated SPSC (Single-Producer Single-Consumer) ring buffer.
 This eliminates producer-producer contention entirely.

 ```
 Producer 0 ──► [Ring 0] ──┐